Best Master’s Programs for Social Work

 9. Tulane University

-Advanced standing students with bachelor of social work degrees can finish in 12 or 24 months, depending on whether they enroll full- or part-time.
+Advanced-standing students with a bachelor of social work degree can finish in 12 or 24 months, depending on whether they enroll full or part-time.

 • Campus: New Orleans, Louisiana